nmakel/solaredge_meterproxy/README.md

 By default, `semp-rtu.py` assumes your RS485 device is located at `/dev/ttyUSB0` with a baud rate of `9600`.
 The device you will probably need to change, the baud you should not.
 While configuring and testing solaredge_meterproxy, you should probably run `semp-rtu.py` in debug mode.

-RS485 server and proxied meter configurations can be set in `semp.conf`, see [Configuration File](https://github.com/nmakel/solaredge_meterproxy#configuration-file).
+RS485 server and proxied meter configurations can be set in `semp-rtu.conf`, while TCP server configurations are found in `semp-tcp.conf`.
+See [Configuration File](https://github.com/nmakel/solaredge_meterproxy#configuration-file).

 ### Configure your SolarEdge Inverter